seyed0123/polyps-segmentation/README.md

 The training history plots provide a clear visual representation of the model's learning progress.

+### Training and Validation Loss

+The Loss plot illustrates the training and validation loss over 100 epochs .
+The plot shows a steady and consistent decrease in both curves, indicating that the model is effectively learning to minimize the error between its predicted segmentation masks and the ground truth.
+The close proximity of the two curves suggests that the model is not overfitting to the training data, which is a positive sign for its ability to generalize to new images.
-**Training & Validation Loss:** The plot shows a continuous decline in both training and validation loss.
+It shows a continuous decline in both training and validation loss.
 The curves are relatively smooth, suggesting a stable training process without major oscillations.
 The minimal gap between the training and validation loss curves indicates that the model is not significantly overfitting to the training data.
 This is a positive sign for the model's ability to generalize to unseen images.

+***

+### Intersection over Union (IoU)

+The IoU plot demonstrates the model's segmentation accuracy over time .
+The plot shows a continuous increase in both training and validation IoU, which measures the overlap between the predicted and actual polyp masks.
+This upward trend confirms that the model's performance is improving with each epoch.
+The final validation IoU of approximately 0.77 is a strong result for a baseline model, indicating a high degree of precision in polyp segmentation.
-**Training & Validation IoU:** The IoU plot shows a consistent increase, starting from a low value and climbing to its peak at the end of training.
+It shows a consistent increase, starting from a low value and climbing to its peak at the end of training.
 The final validation IoU of approximately 0.77 is a strong result for a baseline model, indicating that the model is already capable of accurately identifying and segmenting the majority of polyp regions.
 The upward trend for both training and validation IoU curves further confirms that the model is learning effectively and that the chosen hyperparameters and loss function are well-suited for the task.

 Overall, these initial results are promising.
 The UNet model, despite being a baseline, demonstrates a strong capability for polyp segmentation on the combined dataset.
 The stable performance and high IoU suggest that the data preprocessing, model architecture, and training methods are a solid foundation for further enhancements.

+***

+### Dice Score

+The Dice Score plot reinforces the findings from the IoU plot .
+The Dice Score, also known as the F1-score, is particularly useful for imbalanced datasets, as it gives a better measure of accuracy for the minority class (the polyps).
+The plot shows a consistent increase throughout training, with the final validation Dice Score reaching approximately 0.83.
+This confirms the model's strong performance in accurately segmenting the polyps and its ability to handle the class imbalance present in the dataset.